-Often referred to as RGPs, or even just hard lenses, rigid gas permeable lenses have been on the market since the 1970s.
-They differ from soft lenses in that they are not flexible, and are a bit smaller in diameter, too.
+Often referred to as RGPs, or even just hard lenses, rigid gas permeable contact lenses have been on the market since the 1970's.
+They differ from soft lenses in that they are not flexible, and are a bit smaller in diameter too.
 Something they share with hydrogel soft lenses is that they allow a lot of oxygen to pass through them, as their name implies.

 Another similarity between soft lenses and RGPs is that they are rated and grouped into sub-categories.
 Where soft lenses are categorized based on their water content, RGP lenses are divided into sections based on how much oxygen they allow to pass through them.

 Unlike soft contact lenses, these RGP's don't have very much water content at all, and pass oxygen in a different manner.
 Rather than dissolving it in water, RGP lenses are very porous on a microscopic level, and these tiny holes allow the oxygen molecules to permeate the lens.

 The lens's oxygen transmissibility level is measured in Dk units, which is a measurement of their oxygen permeability.Gas permeable contact lens materials generally are classified according to their "Dk" value, .
 Materials with a high Dk transmit more oxygen to the eye than those with a low Dk value: